 If you or a significant other is facing (with understandable trepidation) the prospect of moving into a Home, it may be reassuring to know that you’re not alone.
 There were 231,000 older Australians in permanent residential care in 2014-15 with many families having made the same difficult decisions as you.

 Knowing when and how to make the next step towards Aged Care Homes can be overwhelming.
 Maybe you or your loved one already has Care at Home but daily needs are changing?
 There comes a time when needs can no longer be met at home from a safety and health perspective.
 This is a sure sign it is time to explore your options in the world of Aged Care Homes.

 Take your time

 You want to start your research as early as possible.
 That way you have time to explore all options and get to understand the different services and facilities on offer.
 If you leave it too late you may be rushed into a decision, one that you may regret.
 The best place to start is CareAbout.
-They will explain how the system works, discuss your personal circumstances with you and help you determine the best type of care for your needs.
-They can then match you with a suitable provider in your area – all for no cost.
+CareAbout explains how the system works, discusses your personal circumstances with you and helps you determine the best type of care for your needs.
+We can then match you with a suitable provider in your area – all for no cost.

 Work out what you need

-Not all aged care homes are the same.
+Not all Aged Care Homes are the same.
 They can offer different services at wildly different fees.
-You don’t want to paying for something you don’t really need; and you want to make sure that as your needs change, you will have access to the services you require without needing to move facilities.
+You don’t want to be paying for something you don’t really need; and you want to make sure that as your needs change, you will have access to the services you require without needing to move to a different Home.
 So a good place to start is to think about your needs.
 Ask yourself: